microsoft/IIoT/HOL/IOTHubPiHackathon/3/README.md

      ![ls -l](/HOL/IOTHubPiHackathon/images/ListFiles.jpg)

 2. Now, lets send messages from the Raspberry Pi to the IoT Hub.
-  - If you are using the Sense HAT Emulator, start it now (Open a VNC session to the Raspberry Pi: Start -> Programming -> Sense HAT emulator)
+  - If you are using the Sense HAT Emulator, start it now (Open a VNC session to the Raspberry Pi: Start -> Programming -> Sense HAT emulator).
+The Python script will error out if the Emulator is not running.
   - Start sending messages by invoking the Python script on the Pi <br/>
       ```
       pi@raspberrypi:~ $ python SenseHat_IoTHub_Http_Lab_Key.py
       ```
-  - Next run iothub-explorer on your laptop to view the incoming telemetry and send messages to our Pi via the IoT Hub.
+  - Next run iothub-explorer on your laptop to view the incoming telemetry and send messages to the Pi via the IoT Hub.
 If you haven't installed iothub-explorer follow [these](/HOL/IOTHubPiHackathon/3/install_node_and_iot_explorer.md) instructions.
+  Note: if you are running on Windows and want a GUI based option, you can use the [device explorer](https://github.com/Azure/azure-iot-sdk-csharp/releases/download/2018-3-13/SetupDeviceExplorer.msi).
+For simplicity, the instructions below do not document the steps that would be taken with the device explorer but performing the steps below using the GUI based device explorer should be easy to follow.

   To start, login using the following command:
       ```
       iothub-explorer login "<iothubowner connection-string>"
       ```